DannyBoyNYC/5-D3-bar-chart/readme.md

 const barText = binGroups.filter(yAccessor).append("text");
 ```

 Remember,` <text>` elements are positioned with x and y attributes.
-The label will be centered horizontally above the bar — we can find the center of the bar by adding half of the bar's width (the right side minus the left side) to the left side of the bar.
+The label will be centered horizontally above the bar and we can find the center of the bar by adding half of the bar's width (the right side minus the left side) to the left side of the bar.

 ```js
 const barText = binGroups